 Tax credits: Where it all started

-The current tax credits system was introduced in April 2003 and is radically different to its predecessors.
+The tax credits system was introduced in April 2003 and was radically different to its predecessors.
+The system closed after 22 years on 5 April 2025.

-The current replaced Children's Tax Credit, Working Families Tax Credit, Disabled Person's Tax Credit and elements of the New Deal 50+.
+The tax credits system replaced Children's Tax Credit, Working Families Tax Credit, Disabled Person's Tax Credit and elements of the New Deal 50+.
 In addition, support for children paid through the benefits system was also integrated into Child Tax Credit.
 Although introduced in April 2003, debate about the design of the new system started much earlier.

 Below we set out the history leading up to the Tax Credits Act 2002.